ardaillon/FCN-f0/README.md

 The models, algorithm, training, and evaluation procedures have been described in a publication entitled "Fully-Convolutional Network for Pitch Estimation of Speech Signals", to be presented at the Interspeech 2019 conference.

 Below are the results of our evaluations comparing our models to the SWIPE algorithm and CREPE model, in terms of Raw pitch accuracy (average value and standard deviation, on both a test database of synthetic speech "PAN-synth" and a database of real speech samples with manually-corrected ground truth "manual").
 For this evaluation, the CREPE model has been evaluated both with the provided pretrained model from the CREPE repository ("CREPE" in the table) and with a model retrained from scratch on our synthetic database.
+FCN models have been evluated on 8kHz audio, while CREPE and SWIPE have been trained and evaluated on 16kHz audio.
 <table>
     <thead>
         <tr>